Common kestrel: Food and feeding

-Reproduction
+Breeding

 The common kestrel starts breeding in spring (or the start of the dry season in the tropics), i.e. April or May in temperate Eurasia and some time between August and December in the tropics and southern Africa.
 It is a cavity nester, preferring holes in cliffs, trees or buildings; in built-up areas, common kestrels will often nest on buildings, and will reuse the old nests of corvids.
 The diminutive subspecies dacotiae, the sarnicolo of the eastern Canary Islands is peculiar for nesting occasionally in the dried fronds below the top of palm trees, apparently coexisting with small songbirds which also make their home there.
 In general, common kestrels will usually tolerate conspecifics nesting nearby, and sometimes a few dozen pairs may be found nesting in a loose colony.

 The clutch is normally 3–7 eggs; more eggs may be laid in total but some will be removed during the laying time.
 This lasts about 2 days per egg laid.
 The eggs are abundantly patterned with brown spots, from a wash that tinges the entire surface buffish white to large almost-black blotches.
 Incubation lasts from 4 weeks to one month, both male and female will take shifts incubating the eggs.
 After the eggs have hatched, the parents share brooding and hunting duties.
 Only the female feeds the chicks, by tearing apart prey into manageable chunks.
 The young fledge after 4–5 weeks.
 The family stays close together for a few weeks, during which time the young learn how to fend for themselves and hunt prey.
 The young become sexually mature the next breeding season.
 Female kestrel chicks with blacker plumage have been found to have bolder personalities, indicating that even in juvenile birds plumage coloration can act as a status signal.

 Data from Britain shows nesting pairs bringing up about 2–3 chicks on average, though this includes a considerable rate of total brood failures; actually, few pairs that do manage to fledge offspring raise less than 3 or 4.
 Compared to their siblings, first-hatched chicks have greater survival and recruitment probability, thought to be due to the first-hatched chicks obtaining a higher body condition when in the nest.
 Population cycles of prey, particularly voles, have a considerable influence on breeding success.
 Most common kestrels die before they reach 2 years of age; mortality up until the first birthday may be as high as 70%.
 At least females generally breed at one year of age; possibly, some males take a year longer to maturity as they do in related species.
 The biological lifespan to death from senescence can be 16 years or more, however; one was recorded to have lived almost 24 years.